spacetelescope/ins-jwst-community-software/tier2_standards/automated_dependency.md

 ## Importance of this standard

 Automated dependency controllers help ensure that your software is up-to-date with latest third-party dependencies (e.g. `numpy`, `astropy`, `pytest`, etc.), thus helping your software to continue to be maintainable as the python software ecosystem evolves.
-Furthermore, these tools help ensure that your software is not susceptible to security vulnorabilities (which is especially important for web frameworks).
-Lastly, having periodically-updated dependencies ensures that your software continues to be installable and usable by external users who may be using fresh software environments and installations.
+Furthermore, these tools help ensure that your software is not susceptible to security vulnorabilities (which is especially important for web applications).
+Lastly, having periodically-updated dependencies ensures that your software continues to be installable and operational by external users who may be using fresh software environments and installations.

 ## Options for this standard